heislercreative/dog-rescue-rails/README.md

 To load demo content, run `rake db:seed` before viewing in the browser.

-- Sign up to create a new provider
+1. Visit the Sign Up page to create a new account or sign up with Facebook Omniauth.
-- Once logged in, providers can create and manage their patients.
+- The first user signed up will become the shelter admin (able to edit/delete other user accounts).
+2. Once logged in (through signup or login pages):
 - Each patient can have a list of conditions with details including diagnosis and treatment dates.
 - Both patients and their conditions can be edited and/or deleted.